Architecture of Tunisia: Ottoman period

-Muradid period
+Religious and funerary architecture

 In Tunis, the Mosque complex of Yusuf Dey, built or begun around 1614–15 by Yusuf Dey (r.
 1610–1637), is one of the earliest and most important examples that imported Ottoman elements into local architecture.
 Its congregational mosque is accompanied by a madrasa, a primary school, fountains, latrines, and even a café (still functioning today), many of which provided revenues for the upkeep of the complex.
 This arrangement is similar to Ottoman külliye complexes.
 It was also the first example of a "funerary mosque" in Tunis, as the complex includes the founder's mausoleum, dated to 1639.
 While the hypostyle form of the mosque and the pyramidal roof of the mausoleum reflect traditional architecture in the region, the minaret's octagonal shaft reflects the influence of the "pencil"-shaped Ottoman minarets.
 Instead of the traditional square courtyard, a roughly U-shaped open space wraps around the mosque and a columned portico precedes its entrance.
 In this period, octagonal minarets often distinguished mosques following the Hanafi maddhab (which was associated with the Ottomans), while mosques which continued to follow the Maliki maddhab (predominant in the Maghreb) continued to employ traditional square-shaft minarets.

 The Muradids built and restored many monuments and structures throughout the country during the 17th century, aided by a flourishing economy.
 The Mosque of Hammuda Pasha, built by Hammuda Pasha (r.
 1631–1664) between 1631 and 1654, reprises many of these same elements as the Yusuf Dey Mosque.
 Both the Hammuda Pasha Mosque and, to a lesser extent, the Yusuf Dey Mosque make use of marble columns and capitals that were imported from Italy and possibly even carved by Italian craftsmen in Tunis.
 Hammuda Pasha was also responsible for starting in 1629 a major restoration and expansion of the Zawiya of Abu al-Balawi or "Mosque of the Barber" in Kairouan.
 While the Zawiya has been further modified since, one of its characteristic 17th-century features is the decoration of underglaze-painted Qallalin tiles on many of its walls.
 These tiles, generally produced in the Qallalin district of Tunis, are painted with motifs of vases, plants, and arches and use predominant blue, green, and ochre-like yellow colours which distinguish them from contemporary Ottoman tiles.
 The artistic height of these tiles was in the 17th and 18th centuries.